Isfahan Mosques You Should Visit

 According to historical sources, the Isfahan Grand Mosque (Jame'a Mosque of Isfahan or Masjid-e Jameh) was constructed over the ruins of an earlier mosque that Arabs from Tehran Village in Isfahan erected in Judea in the second century (Hijri).
 The first mosque was built on the ruins of buildings from the late Sassanid (Sasanian) period.

 Another noteworthy element of the mosque is its interaction with the city.
-The mosque is bordered on all sides by other buildings and walls and is situated in the historic city's centre.
+The mosque is bordered on all sides by other buildings and walls and is situated in the historic city's center.
 Due to its massive size and numerous entrances, it acted as a pedestrian hub for the city's arterial network of streets.
-In addition to serving as a place of worship, the mosque also served as a centre for commerce and public transit.
+In addition to serving as a place of worship, the mosque also served as a center for commerce and public transit.
 It was not a solitary sacred site.

-Shah Abbas I, a Safavid dynasty king who decideddecided to relocate his Empire's capital from Qazvin to Isfahan in the late 16th century, built a brand-new imperial and commercial hub distant from the former Seljuk metropolis.
+Shah Abbas I, a Safavid dynasty king who decided to relocate his Empire's capital from Qazvin to Isfahan in the late 16th century, built a brand-new imperial and commercial hub distant from the former Seljuk metropolis.
 Although Isfahan's reputation among early modern cities was revived by the new plaza and the structures surrounding it, which are known for their delicate embellishments, the significance of the Seljuk mosque and its impact on the populace was not overlooked.
 Nowhere is this connection between the political, economic, social, and religious activity more evident than at the covered market in Isfahan.
-The Great Mosque of Isfahan connects the Safavid centre to the city's historic core by a long, winding road and towering brick vaulting.
+The Great Mosque of Isfahan connects the Safavid center to the city's historic core by a long, winding road and towering brick vaulting.